-Applications for the free and reduced-priced meals are mailed to each family prior to the beginning of the school year.
-They are also available at the school office any time throughout the year, or by phone request at the Nutrition Services main office at 624-1112.
-Applications may be submitted at any time during the school day, or mailed to:
+Applications for the Free and Reduced-Priced Meals Program are made available 3 weeks prior to the beginning of the school year on the Nutrition Services website and all families will be notified by phone and email.
+Also a convenient online application can be accessed through a link to Heartland Apps or a paper application can be printed and completed and returned to any District location.
+They are also available at any school office throughout the year, or by phone request at the Nutrition Services main office at 624-1112 extension 1.
+Applications may be submitted at any time during the school year, or mailed to:

 Rocklin Unified Nutrition Services Dept. 4090 Del Mar Ave.
-Suite A Rocklin, CA 95765

-The applications will be processed in a timely manner but until an eligibility determination is made and a letter is sent to the parent/guardians, the student is required to pay full price.
-Children participating in the National School Lunch Program will not be overtly identified by the use of any special means.
+Suite A Rocklin, CA 95677 The applications will be processed in a timely manner but until an eligibility determination is made, the student is required to pay full price.
+There is a 30 school day grace period at the prior year's eligibility at the start of the school year to allow time for a new application to be submitted.
+Children participating in the National School Breakfast & Lunch Program will not be overtly identified by the use of any special means.

-Lunch prices: Regular \$2.75 / Reduced \$.40 / Free \$.00 / Adults \$3.50
+Lunch prices: Regular \$2.75 / Reduced \$ .40 / Free \$ .00 / Adults \$3.50

 All students have a lunch account which is accessed by telling the cashier their name.
-Lunches are served on a pre-paid basis and parent/guardians may purchase any number of lunches in advance at the front office before or after school daily.
+Meals are served on a prepaid basis and parent/guardians may purchase any number of meals in advance at the front office before or after school daily.
+A convenient online payment service is offered through MySchoolBucks.com.
 In the event of forgotten lunch money, students may charge no more than two lunches to their account before payment to bring the account current is expected.
-Parents will be contacted when their child has had to charge a lunch and payment must be received the next day.
-Students may also bring lunches from home and purchase milk for 50 cents.
+A courtesy meal of crackers and whole fruit will be served when the account is overdrawn by more than \$11.
+Parents will be contacted by School Messenger when their child has had to charge and payment must be received the next day.